- Phillips Hall

 Eric Arnesen is the James R. Hoffa Professor of American Labor History and Executive Associate Dean for Faculty Affairs in GW's Columbian College of Arts and Sciences.
 His scholarly work focuses on issues of race, labor, politics, and civil rights.
-In his latest book, Brotherhoods of Color, he explored traditions of black trade unionism and labor activism, white union racial ideologies and practices, and workplace race relations.
+In his book, Brotherhoods of Color, he explored traditions of black trade unionism and labor activism, white union racial ideologies and practices, and workplace race relations.
 In various essays, he has debated the uses of the concept of “whiteness” in American history, the character of black anti-communism, and the utility of the “long civil rights movement” framework.
 His current project is a political biography of the civil rights and labor leader A. Philip Randolph.
 A former president of The Historical Society, Professor Arnesen teaches courses on modern US history, American labor history, and race and public policy.
-He contributes regularly to the Chicago Tribune, and his review essays have appeared in The New Republic, The Boston Globe, and Historically Speaking.
+His reviews have appeared in the Washington Post, the Chicago Tribune, and the Boston Globe and his review essays have appeared in The New Republic, Dissent, and Historically Speaking.
 In 2006, he held the Distinguished Fulbright Chair at the Swedish Institute for North American Studies at Uppsala University in Sweden and in 2011-2012 he was a fellow at the Woodrow Wilson International Center for Scholars.
 He is currently co-chair of the Washington History Seminar at the Wilson Center.
 (Complete C.V.)

 Brotherhoods of Color: Black Railroad Workers and the Struggle for Equality.
 Cambridge, MA: Harvard University Press, 2001.

 - Winner, Wesley-Logan Prize in Diaspora History, American Historical Association and the Association for the Study of Afro-American Life and History, 2001.